HOME > ARTICLES > PET INSURANCE > CANINE DISTEMPER: WHAT YOU NEED TO KNOW

 The distemper virus can be easily destroyed by most disinfectants.
 Make sure that you routinely clean and disinfect your home and your pup's kennel, bedding, and toys to get rid of the virus.

 Whether your pup is currently dealing with canine distemper or not, it's important to ensure they have regular vet visits to stay as healthy as possible.
-Our top pet insurance providers can help you with coverage to keep your dog active and happy for years to come.

 What are some symptoms of canine distemper?